ermanno-pirotta/playground/enterprise-deep-learning-with-tensorflow/week3.md

 - Stochastic gradient descent (SGD): optimisation technique that works on the whole training set.
 Commonly used to optimise neural networks.
 - sigmoid function: function that maps values to a range of (0,1)
 - tanh function: function that map values between -1 and 1
+- distributional hypothesis state: Words that appear in a similar context tend to be similar.
+- vanishing gradient problem: The gradients with respect to the parameters in the layers far away from the output become extremely small